Help

 • offer letter from employer

-• indicate whether the position is full-time or part-time
+• indicate whether the position is full-time or part-time (keep in mind that full time work is only available during the semester in rare circumstances)

-• the employer and location
+• the employer and full employment location and address

 • the employment start and end date